 Vanleer is a tiny town located in the state of Tennessee.
 With a population of 597 people and just one neighborhood, Vanleer is the 349th largest community in Tennessee.

-When you are in Vanleer, you'll notice that it is more blue-collar than most other communities in America.
-36.42% of Vanleer’s employed work in blue-collar jobs, while America averages only 27.7% that do.
+Vanleer is a blue-collar town, with 36.42% of people working in blue-collar occupations, while the average in America is just 27.7%.
 Overall, Vanleer is a town of managers, sales and office workers, and transportation and shipping workers.
 There are especially a lot of people living in Vanleer who work in management occupations (17.25%), office and administrative support (12.78%), and sales jobs (7.35%).

 Vanleer ranks among the bottom of the nation in terms of college education compared to other cities and towns: only 4.73% of people over 25 have a college degree.